jaredgk/PPP/docs/source/PPP_pages/statbed_functions.rst

 STAT and BED Functions
 ======================

 The STAT and BED functions were developed to perform many optional procedures required in population genetic analyses.
-In particular these functions allow for sampling

-of the core operations typically used in population genetic analyses.
-Each of these functions were designed to perform a single operation (i.e. filtering, sampling, etc.) on a BED or STAT file.
+Functions may perform a single operation (i.e. filtering, sampling, etc.) or offer various utilities.

 Functions
 ---------